Rebekah-Shunmugapandi/sea-change-semester-data-labs/Lab03/Lab03-CombiningAndVisualizingData.md

 Once you’ve opened the CSV file

+1. Delete the second PicoPlankton Conc column
-1. Combine the information in the first three rows into the one row by replacing the spaces, parentheses and forward slashes with underscores
+2. Combine the information in the first three rows into the one row by replacing the spaces, parentheses and forward slashes with underscores
-2. Delete the extra rows at the top of the sheet
+3. Delete the extra rows at the top of the sheet
-3. Change the dates `10/1/2013 and 10/4/2013` to `10/1/2013`
+4. Change the dates `10/1/2013 and 10/4/2013` to `10/1/2013`
-4. Press CTRL-F on Windows, or the Command-F on a Mac, to bring up the “Find and Replace” window.
+5. Press CTRL-F on Windows, or the Command-F on a Mac, to bring up the “Find and Replace” window.
-5. Go to the Replace tab, enter “Cruise” in the “Find What” box and nothing in the “Replace with” box, hit “Replace all”
+6. Go to the Replace tab, enter “Cruise” in the “Find What” box and nothing in the “Replace with” box, hit “Replace all”
+7. Repeat the previous step for the word “NA”
+8. Repeat the previous step for the word “N/A”
-6. Repeat the previous step for the word “BLOS” and close the window
+9. Repeat the previous step for the word “BLOS” and close the window
-7. Delete the rows with “Pier” as a Station value (only occur in 2012)
+10. Delete the rows with “Pier” as a Station value (only occur in 2012)
-8. Rename the column “Cruise ID” to “Cruise”
+11. Rename the blank column (i.e. the 2nd column) to “Cruise”
-9. Save and close the CSV file.
+12. Save and close the CSV file.

 # Importing the data sets